MTSmash-TMP-Networks/h2o-llmstudio-eva-gpt/README.md

 ## Overview

-EVA GPT Studio is designed for teams that want fast iteration on LLM experiments without rebuilding the entire training stack from scratch.
+EvaGPT LLM Studio is designed for teams that want fast iteration on LLM experiments without rebuilding the entire training stack from scratch.

 Core capabilities: